atc-net/atc-coding-rules/README.md

 * [configuration-options => severity-level](https://docs.microsoft.com/da-dk/dotnet/fundamentals/code-analysis/configuration-options#severity-level)
 * [configure-severity-levels meaning for Visual Studio](https://docs.microsoft.com/en-us/visualstudio/code-quality/use-roslyn-analyzers?view=vs-2019#configure-severity-levels)

 ### Q: How does inheritance work for project properties

-Imagine the we want to set the `LangVersion` property.
-To do this we can set it directly in the `.csproj` file or it can be set in a `Directory.Build.props` file - or both file types.
-The `MSBuild` or `dotnet build` use the file hierarchy of `Directory.Build.props` and `.csproj` to read the value as the `LangVersion` property.
+Imagine that we want to set the `LangVersion` property.
+To do this we can set it directly in the `.csproj` file or it can be set in a `Directory.Build.props` file - or in both files.
+The `MSBuild` or `dotnet build` commands both use the file hierarchy of `Directory.Build.props` and `.csproj` to read the value of the `LangVersion` property.
+Last definition wins.
-The important here is, that the last defination wins.

-Se example:
+Example of a hierarcy:

 ![Img](docs/fig-project-properties.png)

 The `LangVersion` property value will be read as: ~~7.0~~ => ~~8.0~~ => **9.0**

 ### Q: How does inheritance work for severity level for a rule

 Imagine the we want to set the severity level for a rule `SA1633`.
 To do this we can set it in the `.editorconfig` file and it can be set multiples times.
-The editor like `Visual Studio` or `VS Code` use the file hierarchy of `.editorconfig` to read the **key**/value pair as the `dotnet_diagnostic.SA1633.severity`.
+An editor like `Visual Studio` or `VS Code` uses the file hierarchy of `.editorconfig` to read the **key/value** pair (`dotnet_diagnostic.SA1633.severity`).
+The last definition of the **key/value** pair wins.
-The important here is, that the last key/**value** pair defination wins.

-Se example:
+Example of a hierarchy:

 ![Img](docs/fig-editorconfig.png)